Home/Reviews/Resale Assessment/Belysa

 Pasir Ris 8 developer launch, no sub-sales recorded

-Cheaper than the competition+36%
+Cheaper than competition+36%

-Why Belysa Keeps Coming Up In Pasir Ris
+Why Belysa keeps coming up in Pasir Ris

-This Belysa review starts where the comparable price stack does.
+Start with the comparable price stack.
 Pasir Ris 8 transacts at $2,050 PSF on sub-sale.
 Coco Palms holds $1,650 PSF on resale.
 D'Nest and Palette cluster at $1,500-$1,540 PSF.
-And then there is Belysa — a 315-unit former Executive Condo on Pasir Ris Drive 1 that fully privatised in May 2024, where 3-bedroom resales transact at around $1,400 PSF.
+And then there is Belysa, a 315-unit former Executive Condo on Pasir Ris Drive 1 that fully privatised in May 2024, where 3-bedroom resales transact at around $1,400 PSF.

 That gap is meaningful.
 A 1,054 sqft 3-bedroom at Belysa has been changing hands at $1.45M-$1.60M over the past 12 months.
 The same footprint at Pasir Ris 8 sub-sale: $2.08M.
 The same footprint at Coco Palms resale: $1.74M.
-Belysa is the cheapest entry into central Pasir Ris private stock — by a clear margin.
+Belysa is the cheapest entry into central Pasir Ris private stock, by a clear margin.

 The trade-off is the walk to the MRT.
 Belysa sits at the western end of Pasir Ris town, a 10-12 minute walk to Pasir Ris MRT (EW1).
 For buyers willing to walk that distance, the price already factors it in.
 For buyers who want to walk down a lift lobby into the MRT concourse, Pasir Ris 8 is the only option in the area — at the price you would expect to pay for it.